sketch-hq/SketchAPI/docs/pages/app.md

 ## Add a Remote Library <a name="addremotelibrary"></a>

-We can initiate the adding of a Remote Library to Sketch using the URL Scheme
+We can initiate the adding of a Remote Library to Sketch using the URL Scheme.

 ### Parameters